Illinois Compiled Statutes

 "Leads" means the name or names of a potential buyer, seller, lessor, lessee, or client of a licensee.

-thereon has fulfilled all requirements prerequisite to licensure under this
+"License" means the privilege conferred by the Department to a person that has fulfilled all requirements prerequisite to any type of licensure under this

 "Licensed activities" means those activities listed in the definition of